stat6250-w18/course-questions-wiki/week-07/README.md

 - Question (tchan49-stat6250):Is the label statement in DATA step permanent or temporary?
 - Answer (tchan49-stat6250): The label statement in DATA Step is permanent that would be overwritten by the label statement in PORC print that is temporary.
 - *Question* (jbettonville-stat6250): If two separate labels are to be used with equal frequency within a program, is there a way to specify multiple labels that can be applied, or does the full text of the secondary label need to be entered each time that label is needed?
-- Question (aguenane−stat6250): What is the difference between COMMA6 and COMMA10?
+- Question (aguenane−stat6250): When do we use the IF-THEN statement in SAS?
+- Answer (aguenane−stat6250): We use the IF-THEN statement in SAS to perform an action conditionally.